linode/apl-docs/product/architecture.md

 Otomi API allows for a controlled change of all Otomi Values, based on a configuration scheme and is the brain of Otomi.
 Otomi API runs as a container on each cluster running.

 :::info
 Otomi API is not open source.
 When installing Otomi, a FREE Community Edition version is installed.
-Contact [Red Kubes](https://redkubes.com/) for details on pricing for a full featured version.
+Contact [Red Kubes](https://redkubes.com/) for details on support and pricing for a full featured version.
 :::

 ## Otomi Console